aesqe/file-gallery/readme.txt

 == More info ==

-This plugin uses icons from the awesome famfamfam Silk icon set by Mark James :)
+This plugin uses icons from the awesome famfamfam Silk icon set by Mark James.
 "Silk" can be found at: http://famfamfam.com/lab/icons/silk/

 Plugin settings are integrated into media settings page.

-Help file is included, you'll find it in the "help" subfolder :)
+Help file is included, you'll find it in the "help" subfolder.